 Customer traffic is down impacting sales of marine products, new and used vehicles and rental bookings (AVIS) have declined significantly due to the cessation of international flights.
-Due to regional lockdowns to Suva and Lautoka, our premises were closed for specific periods within March and April 2020.
+Due to regional lockdowns to Suva and Lautoka, our premises were closed for specific periods in April 2021 and May 2021 and heightened uncertainty for June 2021.
 TTSSL is reviewing current and planned capital expenditure and targeting expense savings from initial plans.